AimAlex/CS230-Virtual-Reality/Assignment1/README.md

 - Install packages: Cmake, Assimp, freeimage, SDL2, GLEW...
 - Cmake the file into ./build with current generator Xcode.
 - Open the xcodeproj and modify "Other Linker Flags":
-  - -lassimp -> /usr/local/lib/libassimp.4.1.0.dylib,
+  -   lassimp -> /usr/local/lib/libassimp.4.1.0.dylib,

-​        -freeimage -> /usr/local/lib/libfreeimage.3.dylib
+  -   freeimage -> /usr/local/lib/libfreeimage.3.dylib
 - Run it, then you can play with the teapot happily.